Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Proof of Theorem

 \begin{IEEEproof} On the one hand, we have

 On the other hand, we have

 The proof is now complete. \end{IEEEproof}

-We now proceed to the signal alignment phenomenon.
-We show that any two vertices $v,u$ that form an unqualified edge must produce identical signal.
+We now proceed to the message alignment phenomenon.
+We show that any two vertices $v,u$ that form an unqualified edge must produce identical message.
 In other words, the joint entropy of $v, u$ is $L+o(L)$, the same as that of any individual $v$ or $u$.